Webster's Unabridged Dictionary - Letter E - Page 40

 Ephah, Weary; tired

 Ephemera (n.)
+(Zool.)
 A genus of insects including the day flies, or ephemeral flies.
 See Ephemeral fly, under Ephemeral.

 Ephemeral (a.) 僅有一日生命的;短暫的 Beginning and ending in a day; existing only, or no longer than, a day; diurnal; as, an ephemeral flower.